BigDataArchitecture/Assignment-3/README.md

 Input parameters:
 - lat: Latitude
 - lon: Longitude
-- distance: Distance value to predict the weather for the nearest loicat
+- distance: Distance value to predict the weather for the nearest location
 - model:
 - index(Optional):